stajichlab/SOP_data/Data_and_Code/Jbrowse_Instructions.md

 Add GFF3 file into your Browser
 ====
-You can also add in a gff3 file, it’s the same as your annotated reference though, especially when you add it to your browser, but this is how you do it.
+You can also add in a gff3 file.
 Add this to tracks.conf file
 ```
 [tracks.genes]
 urlTemplate=Exophiala_dermatitidis_Ex4.sorted.gff3.gz